JMB-Scripts/RFdiffusion-dockerfile-nvidia-RTX5090/README.md

         ├── README.md
         └── RFdiffusion/  <-- Official RFdiffusion source code here ├── env/
-            ├── scripts/
+            ├── docker/ <--- put the dockerfile here ├── scripts/
             └── ...
         ```

 2.  **Build the Docker Image:**
     ```bash
-    docker build -t rfdiffusion-cuda128 .
+    docker build -t docker/RTX-5090.dockerfile -t myrfd .
     ```
     * **Note:** This build process will take a **long time** (potentially over an hour), especially the DGL compilation step.
     * **Memory:** Ensure Docker has sufficient memory allocated (at least 16GB recommended, 32GB+ is safer for DGL compilation).
-The `make -j4` command in the Dockerfile limits parallelism to conserve memory; you can increase the number (e.g., `make -j8`) if you have more RAM allocated to Docker.
+The `make -j4` command in the Dockerfile limits parallelism to conserve memory; you can increase the number (e.g., `make -j20`) if you have more RAM allocated to Docker.

 ## Run Instructions